 Monitoring progress against goals is essential and reassessment should take place on at least an annual basis.
 We can analyse both individual portfolios and overall strategies to consider whether the actions taken are keeping our clients on-track to achieve their targets and identify areas for further action.
 We also help our clients meet their TCFD reporting obligations.

-The forthcoming Taskforce on Climate-related Financial Disclosures (“TCFD”) requirements will allow trustees to explore how their approach could be made more resilient and manage climate-related risks and opportunities in a way that improves member security.
+The Taskforce on Climate-related Financial Disclosures (“TCFD”) requirements will allow trustees to explore how their approach could be made more resilient and manage climate-related risks and opportunities in a way that improves member security.

 Our guide is a useful tool for trustees, pension committees and other decision-makers.
 It sets out the steps you can follow to make sure you have a robust approach to managing climate risk for your scheme, and ensure you are able to report against TCFD requirements.